-- 1.16 Each program shall have written policies and procedures that address emergency situations, Procedures for evacuation shall be posted in each room of the service center.
+- 1.18 Each program shall have written policies and procedures that address emergency situations, Procedures for evacuation shall be posted in each room of the service center.
 Practice evacuation and tornado drills shall be conducted at least once every six months.
-The program shall maintain a record of all practice drills. - 1.17 Each service center must have the following furnishings: - a.
+The program shall maintain a record of all practice drills. - 1.19 Each service center must have the following furnishings: - a.
 At least one straight back or sturdy non-folding chair for each participant and staff person - b.
 Lounge chairs and/or day beds as needed for naps and rest periods - c.
 Storage space for participants' personal belongings - d.
 Locked storage space is to be made available at the request of a participant or the participant's guardian or designated representative - e.
 Tables for both ambulatory and non-ambulatory participants - f.
 A telephone accessible to all participants - g.
 Special equipment as needed to assist persons with disabilities - h.
 Bathroom facilities to accommodate persons with disabilities.
 A minimum of one toilet per ten participants is recommended. - i.
-Adequate space for safe arrival and departure

-All equipment and furnishings in use shall be maintained in safe and functional condition.
+Adequate space for safe arrival and departure - j.
+All equipment and furnishings in use shall be maintained in safe and functional condition. - 1.20 Each service center shall demonstrate that it is in compliance with fire safety standards and the Michigan Food Code. - 1.21 If transporting clients, the following guidelines must be followed: - a.
+All drivers and vehicles used for transportation programs supported all or in part by Older Americans Act funds must be appropriately licensed and inspected as required by the Secretary of State and all vehicles used must be covered by liability insurance. - State driver checks must be performed at least annually for all volunteers and staff who transport clients.
+Documentation of driver checks must be in employee/volunteer files. - b.
+All paid staff for transportation programs supported all or in part by Older Americans Act funds must be physically capable and willing to assist persons requiring help to and from and to get in and out of vehicles.
+Such assistance must be available unless expressly prohibited by either a labor contract or insurance policy.